Bedrock-OSS/regolith-docs/docs/project-configuration/project-config-file.md

 (project-config-data-path)=
 #### dataPath
 Defines the path to the folder where Regolith stores the data used by filters.
 This folder acts as an extension to the `behaviorPack` and `resourcePack` directories, providing additional data specifically for use with Regolith filters.

+(watch-paths)=
+#### watchPaths
+An optional array of additional paths that Regolith monitors for changes when using the `regolith watch` command.
+This allows you to include custom folders.
+Relative paths are relative to the project root.

 (filter-definitions)=
 #### filterDefinitions